I’m trying to decide how, as a Christian woman, I should age - and Madonna is teaching me a lot

 I grew up in what could easily be referred to as “The Madonna Generation”, still playing with Barbies and listening to cassette tapes while controversy over her Like A Prayer video consumed the airwaves.
 The Queen of Pop has been making music longer than I’ve been alive.

 Now, gone are the bouncing brunette curls swirling to and fro before a gospel choir, the perfect body-waved coif framed by hot pink sateen gloves and diamonds, the wet boy-cut writhing around on a sandy beach and the boho ringlets gyrating to the speeding beat of city lights and the sunrise.
-The current iteration of Madonna is barely recognisable for all the wrong reasons.
+The current iteration of Madonna is barely recognizable for all the wrong reasons.